gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 #### Reuse

-After verifying a webauthn credential, the Auth server will check the `Uses` field of the stored challenge.
-If there are 0 (default) or 1 uses remaining, the challenge will be deleted and the client's webauthn credentials rendered useless.
-If there is more than 1 use remaining, the field will be decremented and updated in the backend.
+After verifying a webauthn credential, the Auth server will check the `AllowReuse` field of the stored challenge:

+- If `false`, the challenge will be deleted and the client's webauthn credentials rendered useless.
+- If `true`, the challenge will not be deleted.

+As mentioned in [Security](#security), reuse will only be permitted for the `admin action` scope.
+The Auth server will also forbid reuse for the following
+endpoints:

+- Account recovery management
+  - `rpc ChangeUserAuthentication`
+  - `rpc StartAccountRecovery`
+  - `rpc VerifyAccountRecovery`
+  - `rpc CompleteAccountRecovery`
+  - `rpc CreateAccountRecoveryCodes`
+- Access requests
+  - `rpc CreateAccessRequest`
+  - `rpc SetAccessRequestState`
+  - `rpc SubmitAccessReview`
+- CA management
+  - `http rotateCertAuthority`
+  - `http rotateExternalCertAuthority`
+  - `http upsertCertAuthority`
+  - `http deleteCertAuthority`
+- Certificate generation
+  - `rpc GenerateHostCerts`
+  - `rpc GenerateUserCerts`
+  - `http createWebSession`
+  - `http deleteWebSession`

 #### Expiration